Who's cooking in the kitchen?

 "When I looked for a profession to give the main character, Laney, I thought of cooking," Pallotta said.
 "I’ve always heard authors should write what they know, and I started cooking when I was 10 years old.
 According to my father, I’d need to know how when I married.
 He was a bit premature.
 I didn’t marry until I was 30.
 By then I’d learned how to cook some pretty tasty dinners."

-Whrn the time comes for a vacation getaway, Pallotta heads for Destin.
+When the time comes for a vacation getaway, the Georgia resident heads for Destin.

 "Oh, hands down.
 I’ve been vacationing in Destin at least once a year since we discovered the place over 30 years ago," she said.
 "I can’t wait for my next visit."